cdorde/CertifyTheWebTomcatRenewScript/README.md

 ## Certify The Web - Hook script for recreating keystore (jks) for Tomcat for older versions

 Newer version of clinet has option Deploy to Tomcat.
 Script works with old and new version of client.
+Advantage of script is that you can set password for keystore.

 Prerequites